yyewolf/golte/README.md

 3. Go to the "Bot" section
 4. Create a bot and copy the token
 5. Enable the "Slash Commands" scope
-6. Add the bot to your server with appropriate permissions
+6. Add the bot to your server with appropriate permissions (Send Messages, Use Slash Commands, Connect to Voice Channels)

-### 2. Create a Webhook
+### 2. Get Discord IDs

-1. Go to your Discord server settings
+1. **Guild ID**: Right-click on your Discord server name and select "Copy Server ID"
-2. Navigate to "Integrations" → "Webhooks"
+2. **Channel ID**: Right-click on the text channel for SMS messages and select "Copy Channel ID"
-3. Create a new webhook
+3. **Voice Channel ID**: Right-click on the voice channel for call notifications and select "Copy Channel ID"

-4. Copy the webhook URL
+Note: You may need to enable Developer Mode in Discord User Settings > Advanced > Developer Mode

 ## Hardware Setup